A girl and her llama in Peru © Thomas Quine

-If you're attempting the Inca Trail, be sure to pack warm clothes and good quality, worn-in walking shoes.
-If you're planning on spending some time in the Amazon, pack lightweight (and preferably long-sleeved) garments and effective mosquito repellent.
+Visitors who are attempting the Inca Trail should pack warm clothes and good quality, worn-in walking shoes.
+Anyone who plans to spend some time in the Amazon should pack lightweight (and preferably long-sleeved) garments and effective mosquito repellent.

 What's on in Peru

 The Lord of the Miracles Festival (October) is the most spectacular of Peru's religious festivals, and sees tens of thousands of participants dress in bright purple tunics.
 The annual 24-hour procession through Lima honours the venerated image of a black Christ, which was allegedly drawn by an Angolan slave on a wall in colonial times.
 The image has survived all attempts to erase it, including an earthquake in 1746, which levelled all surrounding buildings.

 Travellers who visit in March can experience the Fiesta de la Vendimia de Surco.
 The wine festival is held in celebration of the grape harvest, and features fascinating cultural performances.

 Peruvians celebrate the anniversary of their independence from Spain on 28 July.
 The occasion is met with patriotic gusto throughout the country, but particularly in Lima, where a great deal of dancing, flag flying, and folk music fills the city's parks and plazas.

 Did you know?